Guide to Hamilton Island

-From water sports on aqua seas to colourful sunsets, Hamilton Island is an excellent place to unwind.
+From water sports on aqua seas to rainbow-hued sunsets, Hamilton Island is an idyllic place to unwind.

 By Hannah Tattersall

 Hamilton Island is one of Australia's most desirable holiday destinations.
-With its white beaches, famous teal waters and an abundance of marine life, "Hamo" – as it's affectionately known to locals – is the largest and busiest inhabited island in the Whitsundays, an archipelago of 74 scenic islands off the Queensland coast.
-Hamilton Island has a population of about 1000 and its own airport, post office and supermarket, as well as a range of accommodation options for visitors.
+With its white beaches, famous teal waters and an abundance of marine life, 'Hamo' – as it's affectionately known to locals – is the largest and busiest inhabited island in the Whitsundays, an archipelago of 74 scenic islands off the Queensland coast.
+Hamilton Island has a population of just over 1,000 and has its own airport, post office and supermarket, as well as a range of accommodation options for visitors.
 It is a convenient base from which to explore nearby Whitehaven Beach, Heart Reef and the Great Barrier Reef.

 - The spectacular Great Barrier Reef

 Sydney, Melbourne, Brisbane and Cairns offer direct flights to Hamilton Island.
 You can also fly to Proserpine Airport (also known as Whitsunday Coast Airport), which services the town of Airlie Beach, the main springboard for travellers getting to and from the Whitsunday Islands.
 From Airlie Beach you can catch a 60 minute ferry to Hamilton Island Marina (there are more than a dozen services throughout the day).
 The Whitsunday Islands are recognised for their first-class sailing conditions, and anyone arriving by yacht is more than welcome to dock at the Hamilton Island Marina.

 Things to do and top attractions on Hamilton Island